10 Months Vegan — Q&A

 What do you eat?

 My breakfast and lunch haven't changed much.
 For breakfast I eat soy yogurt with granola, and toast with peanut butter.
-For lunch it's usually soup, salad or cut up veggies, and a (hummus) sandwich.
-For dinner, I eat about double the amount of veggies.
-Looks like I'm finally hitting that recommended amount!
-Also, I eat way more beans and lentils now, putting them in curries, soups, chilies and tacos.
-And, as the picture shows, I eat stuff like millet and buckwheat–or at least I'm experimenting with it.
+For lunch it's usually soup, salad, or veggies with hummus and crackers.
+For dinner, I eat about twice the amount of veggies I ate before (looks like I'm finally hitting that recommended amount!)
+Also, I eat way more beans and lentils now.
+I put them in curries, soups, chilies and tacos.
+And I eat new stuff like millet and buckwheat–or at least I'm experimenting with it.
 So far, my kids like it more than I do.
 I make various veggie burgers and bought a hot air-fryer that I use all the time to make regular and sweet potato fries.

 What do you do when someone offers you something that's not vegan?

 It’s rare that someone tries to force a certain food on me.
-Most parties and events are buffet-style, so nobody who doesn’t pay close attention to what I eat knows I’m vegan.
+Most parties and events are buffet-style, so nobody who doesn’t pay close attention really knows what I eat.
 But if the situation calls for it, I’ll eat animal products.
-The worst that can happen is a mildly upset stomach, which I prefer over offending someone.
+The worst that can happen is a mildl stomach upset, which I sometimes prefer over offending someone or missing out on a special dessert or something.

 So you’re not really, truly, 100% vegan?

-Who cares?
-I don’t see any reason to be a “militant” vegan.
+Right, but who cares?
+I don’t see any reason to be militantly vegan.
 It would just annoy people and make my life a lot harder.
-I wouldn’t be able to trust almost anything: bread, chips, baked goods, French fries, pasta, hummus… the list of things people claim are not vegan is endless, even if the ingredients on the back don’t list any animal products.
-The point, for me, of being vegan is to focus on eating fresh, unprocessed food—not to make veganism my life’s mission.
+Because I move a lot I get confronted with new foods and products all the time.
+If I'd try to be totally vegan, I'd have to do endless amounts of research to find out what's in that bread, chips, baked goods, pasta, hummus… the list of things that potentially aren't vegan is long, even if the ingredients on a product don’t include (recognizable) animal products.
+For me, the point of being vegan is to focus on eating fresh, unprocessed food—not to spend all my time on it.

 Are you afraid of being vitamin deficient?

 Not really.
 I’ve always made a point out of eating a wide variety of foods and I continue to do that.
-There’s no way I’m getting less vitamins than the average person.
+There’s no way I’m getting less vitamins than the average person does, even now that I'm avoiding animal products.
 Also, I found that a lot of the warnings about veganism aren’t true (anymore).
-You don’t need a bunch of milk to get your calcium; there are plenty of other natural sources.
-You don’t need protein from meat; you can easily get it from beans and nuts and god knows what else.
+You don’t need a bunch of milk to get your calcium; there are plenty of other natural sources and plant-based milks are fortified with calcium too.
+You don’t need protein from meat because you can easily get it from beans and nuts.
+It's not as easy to be protein deficient as the fitness world would have you believe (maybe because they want to sell protein powders and drinks, just a guess).
 You won’t get B-12 deficiency if you eat or drink things fortified with it, which many vegan products are.

 Are your kids OK with being vegan?

-My kids, who are 1 and 5, haven’t noticed a thing.
-I’m aware that this will change at some point, but so far they love my cooking.
-My son is actually becoming a bit of a health-freak because we talk about food so much.
-Before putting anything in his mouth he’ll check with me if it’s healthy or not (if I say no, he’ll still eat it though).
+My kids, who are 1 and 5, never noticed we changed our diet.
+I’m aware that they'll become more aware of what we eat at some point, but so far they like my cooking.
+My son is actually becoming a bit of a health-freak because we talk about healthy food so much.
+Before putting anything in his mouth he’ll check with me if it’s healthy or not (if I say no, he’ll often still eat it though).

 Are you going to be vegan forever?